 Although if you’re under twelve years old, you may be more familiar with a Disney Channel TV movie I wrote called Good Luck Charlie, It’s Christmas…

 And if you’re over forty, it might actually be the “Cow Tipping” episode of MTV’s Beavis and Butt-head…

 Or, if you’re a political junkie AND over forty, you might have caught my brief, Emmy-nominated tenure as a co-writer of the “Strange Bedfellows” segments on Comedy’s Central’s Politically Incorrect, featuring Al Franken and Arianna Huffington (this was in 1996, way back when Arianna was still a Republican).

-And if you went to Freeport High School in Freeport, Illinois between 1986 and 1988, I think you’ll agree with me that some of the best things I ever wrote were the humor pieces I published in our school newspaper, the Pretz News, which is where I got my start — beginning with this article-length complaint about Wile E. Coyote and the Roadrunner back in December 1985.
+And if you went to Freeport High School in Freeport, Illinois between 1985 and 1988, I think you’ll agree with me that some of the best things I ever wrote were the humor pieces I published in our school newspaper, the Pretz News, which is where I got my start — beginning with this article-length complaint about Wile E. Coyote and the Roadrunner back in December 1985.

 Pretz News might seem like an odd name, but it’s not nearly as odd as our school mascot.
 We were the Freeport Pretzels.